ylluminarious/cixl/README.md

 [42]
 ```

 Yielding from main also works.
-In the example below, ```foo``` is able to clear the main stack by calling the passed in coroutine.
+In the example below, ```foo``` manipulates the main stack through the passed in coroutine.

 ```
 > 1 2 yield cls 3 4